psychemedia/storytelling-notes/wife_selling_skimmington_intro.md

 # Wife Sales and Skimminton Rides - Intro

 One of my favourite period settings for traditional tales are the anywhen tales that seem to fit against an early nineteenth century rural backdrop, in the valleys of my youth around West Yorkshire, perhaps, or the valleys of Wales.
-Where you can imageine the damp, the stone houses and stone walls, the dirty greens and mist in the air of the landscapes Ashley Jackson still paints today.
+Where you can imageine the damp, the stone houses and stone walls, the dirty greens and mist in the air, of the landscapes Ashley Jackson still paints today.

 Even if the period is not explicitly stated, it comes through in the setting of the tale, and before that, the wider framing.
 And in the choice of words that are driven from the describing the scene as I imagine it, and construct it.

-And as I go deeper into this storytelling lark, I want to have a keener sense of the possoble worlds I am describing so as to better reflect them in the tales I am telling, and also, perhaps, to help me better pick up on some of the context that would have perhaps coloured the tales or placed them in a particular sort of relief when they were tols a hundred and fifty or two hundred years ago.
+And as I go deeper into this storytelling lark, I want to have a keener sense of the possoble worlds I am describing so as to better reflect them in the tales I am telling, and also, perhaps, to help me better pick up on some of the context that would have accentuated the tales, or placed them in a particular sort of relief, when they were told a hundred and fifty years or more ago.

-This is one of the reasons I have started delving into new reports and social history; *another is that there are also some fantastic tales to tell buried in local histories*.
+So that's one of the reasons I've started delving deeper into news reports and social history of life in the nineteenth century; and another reason, of course, is that there are some fantastic tales to tell buried in local histories...

 TO DO - Thompson, Commons, what I see..